Michael-Fearon/theodinproject/README.md

 Any element can be both a flex container and a flex item

+display: flex; sets the parent container to display children as flex

 flex: 1 equates to: flex-grow: 1, flex-shrink: 1, flex-basis: 0.
 Lets all the flexible items be the same length, regardless of its content